 - Futurama did this, and we discover a world where coin flips always have the opposite results — as a result, Leela and Fry are married, Bender is gold-plated instead of his usual color ("Bite my glorious golden ass!"), etc. As it turns out, both universes are stored in a box inside the other one.

 - They later visit dozens of other universes — ones where they're all robots, or hippies, or Romans...

 - Also, in an earlier episode of Futurama, there was another universe from across the edge of the universe — where the Planet Express crew saw their counterparts dressed as cowboys.
 Fry asks if there is an infinite number of parallel universes and Professor Farnsworth says "No, just the one."

-- The end of Spider-Man: TAS featured a team-up of several Spider-Men to prevent Spider-Carnage from destroying a multiverse.
+- The end of Spider-Man: The Animated Series featured a team-up of several Spider-Men to prevent Spider-Carnage from destroying a multiverse.
 One of them didn't have any powers and was really an actor playing Spider-Man in a movie.
 His universe was strongly implied to be "ours".

 - The TV movie Turtles Forever establishes that every single version of the Teenage Mutant Ninja Turtles (i.e. every single comic, TV, and film series) all exist simultaneously as separate universes in a multiverse.
 The Shredder gets rather pissed when he discovers that there are teams of Turtles in each one.